-Build an API for your frontend using Cloudflare Workers · Cloudflare Pages docs
+Build an API for your front end using Cloudflare Workers

 With your API configured, you are ready to publish.
 Run

-wrangler publish, and when you have successfully deployed your application, you should be able to make requests to your API to see data returned in the console:
+wrangler publish in your terminal, and when you have successfully deployed your application, you should be able to make requests to your API to see data returned in the console:

 Deploying a new React application to Pages

-With our serverless API deployed, we can now build the frontend of our application with React.
+With your serverless API deployed, we can now build the front-end of our application with React.
 First, you will generate the application, and then you will define the functionality by adding routing, and rendering blog posts from the API.
 Once you are happy with the implementation locally, you will use Cloudflare Pages to deploy it in just a matter of minutes.

 Generating a new React application